NWC’s Vice President Garth Jackson | Special Press Briefing - July 16, 2025

-Drought is generally defined as a long period – months or even years - of little or no rain, but there are also some more precise definitions for specific types of drought conditions.
+Drought is generally defined as a long period of little or no rain or much less than normally expected rainfall, but there are also some more precise definitions for specific types of drought conditions.
 These differing definitions include:

 Droughts are caused by well below normal rainfall as a result of irregularities in weather patterns (including global warming, climate change, El Nino and other weather phenomena).
 Localized droughts may also be exacerbated by poor environmental and development practices including issues like de-forestation, watershed degradation and over-use or pollution of water sources.

-The Portmore NRW Project is now being implemented and reaping benefits, while the Rio Cobre Water Supply Project and the Islandwide NRW Project are at early stages.
-The major mains replacement initiatives along several road corridors along with the NWA will also build drought resistance.
+The Portmore NRW Project is now being implemented and reaping benefits, while the Rio Cobre Water Supply Project is under construction, and the Islandwide NRW Project and Western Resilience Water Project are at early stages of development.

 Everyone can make a difference in 4 main ways.